WallarooLabs/wallaroo-python-example/TROUBLESHOOT.md

 # Troubleshooting Guide

 There are a few gotchas that you might run into.
-We've documented the ones we are aware of here and will update
+We've documented the ones we are aware of here and will update it as we come across any reported issues.
+You're also welcome to drop by the `#wallaroo` IRC channel on [Freenode](http://webchat.freenode.net?randomnick=1&channels=%23wallaroo&prompt=1).

 ## Kafka fails to start